neulab/explainaboard_web/README.md

        - To learn React, check out the [React documentation](https://reactjs.org/).

-3. Setup dev environment for the backend
+4. Setup dev environment for the backend
     1. install `python` version >= 3.9.7 and create a venv or conda environment for this project
        - Official documents of connexion says `3.6` but tested on `3.9.7` seems to work fine.
-    2. `npm run gen-api-code` to generate code for api layer (both server and client).
-Please remember to run this whenever open API definition changes.
-    3. `pip install -r backend/src/gen/requirements.txt`
+    2. `pip install -r backend/src/gen/requirements.txt`
-    4. create `backend/src/impl/.env` to store all environment variables.
+    3. create `backend/src/impl/.env` to store all environment variables.
 An example has been provided in `.env.example`.
-    5. start backend server `npm run start-backend`
+    4. start backend server `npm run start-backend`
        - Listens on port 5000.
 Frontend is configured to send all API requests to 5000 via a proxy.
     - Any code not in `impl` is generated.
 If you want to modify the generated code, you need to modify the mustache templates.